Archibald H. Sunderland: Later career

 In December 1918, Sunderland was assigned to command the post at Fort Eustis, Virginia, and he remained in this position until July 1919.
 In 1919, he returned to his permanent rank of major and was selected to attend the United States Army Command and General Staff College.
 After graduating in 1920, Sunderland began attendance at the United States Army War College.
 Following his 1921 graduation, he was promoted to permanent lieutenant colonel and ordered to duty with the Army General Staff.
 In 1922, he was assigned to staff duty in the Philippines.
 While carrying out this assignment, Sunderland participated in the relief expedition that responded to the 1923 Great Kantō earthquake.

 Upon his return to the United States in 1924, Sunderland was again posted to Fort Monroe as an instructor, a duty which also included command of annual Reserve Officers' Training Corps encampments at the post.
 From September 1928 to May 1929, Sunderland commanded the 51st Coast Artillery Regiment at Fort Eustis with the rank of colonel.
 From May 1929 to July 1930, he commanded the 14th Coast Artillery Regiment at Fort Worden, Washington.
 From 1930 to 1932, Sunderland served with the Hawaiian Department, first as assistant chief of staff for logistics (G-4), then as chief of staff of the Hawaiian Division.
 From 1932 to 1936, he was president of the Coast Artillery Board, a panel created to review and make recommendations on doctrine and equipment.

 In 1936, Sunderland was assigned as Chief of Coast Artillery with the temporary rank of major general.
 In this post, Sunderland supervised Coast Artillery construction, training, and weapons procurement as the Army expanded in anticipation of entry into World War II.
 Sunderland left the military after reaching the mandatory retirement age of 64 in 1940 and was succeeded by Joseph A. Green.

 Retirement and death

 In retirement, Sunderland resided in Hampton, Virginia.
-He died at the U.S. Naval Hospital in Annapolis, Maryland on October 31, 1963.
+He died at the age of 86 at the U.S. Naval Hospital in Annapolis, Maryland on October 31, 1963.
 Sunderland was buried at Arlington National Cemetery.